-Motivated by the statistical analysis of realized volatility by Gatheral, Jaisson and Rosenbaum [24] and the theoretical results on implied volatility [3, 22], rough stochastic volatility has emerged as a new paradigm in quantitative finance, overcoming the observed limitations of diffusive stochastic volatility models.
-In these models, the trajectories of the volatility have lower Hölder regularity than the trajectories of standard Brownian motion [5, 24].
-In fact, they are based on fractional Brownian motion (fBm), which is a centered Gaussian process whose covariance structure depends on the so-called Hurst parameter, H (we refer to [33, 17, 12] for more details regarding the fBm processes).
+Motivated by the statistical analysis of realized volatility by Gatheral, Jaisson and Rosenbaum [20] and the theoretical results on implied volatility [2, 18], rough stochastic volatility has emerged as a new paradigm in quantitative finance, overcoming the observed limitations of diffusive stochastic volatility models.
+In these models, the trajectories of the volatility have lower Hölder regularity than the trajectories of standard Brownian motion [4, 20].
+In fact, they are based on fractional Brownian motion (fBm), which is a centered Gaussian process, whose covariance structure depends on the so-called Hurst parameter, H (we refer to [26, 16, 11] for more details regarding the fBm processes).
 In the rough volatility case, where 0 < H < 1/2, the fBm has negatively correlated increments and rough sample paths.
-Gatheral, Jaisson, and Rosenbaum [24] empirically demonstrated the advantages of such models.
-For instance, they showed that the log-volatility in practice has a similar behavior to fBm with the Hurst exponent $H \approx 0.1$ at any reasonable time scale (see also [23]).
-These results were confirmed by Bennedsen, Lunde and Pakkanen [9], who studied over a thousand individual US equities and showed that H lies in (0,1/2) for each equity.
-Other works [9, 5, 24] showed additional benefits of such rough volatility models over standard stochastic volatility models, in terms of explaining crucial phenomena observed in financial markets.
+Gatheral, Jaisson, and Rosenbaum [20] empirically demonstrated the advantages of such models.
+For instance, they showed that the log-volatility in practice has a similar behavior to fBm with the Hurst exponent $H \approx 0.1$ at any reasonable time scale (see also [19]).
+These results were confirmed by Bennedsen, Lunde and Pakkanen [8], who studied over a thousand individual US equities and showed that H lies in (0, 1/2) for each equity.
+Other works [8, 4, 20] showed further benefits of such rough volatility models over standard stochastic volatility models, in terms of explaining crucial phenomena observed in financial markets.

-The rough Bergomi (rBergomi) model, proposed by Bayer, Friz and Gatheral [5], was one of the first developed rough volatility models.
-This model, which depends on only three parameters, shows a remarkable fit to empirical implied volatility surfaces.
+The rough Bergomi (rBergomi) model, proposed by Bayer, Friz and Gatheral [4], was one of the first developed rough volatility models.
+This model, depending on only three parameters, shows remarkable fit to empirical implied volatility surfaces.
 The construction of the rBergomi model was performed by moving from a physical to a pricing measure and by simulating prices under that model to fit the implied volatility surface well in the case of the S&P 500 index with few parameters.
-The model may be seen as a non-Markovian extension of the Bergomi variance curve model [11].
+The model may be seen as a non-Markovian extension of the Bergomi variance curve model [10].

 Despite the promising features of the rBergomi model, pricing and hedging under such a model still constitutes a challenging and time-consuming task due to the non-Markovian nature of the fractional driver.
-In fact, standard numerical pricing methods, such as PDE discretization schemes, asymptotic expansions and transform methods, although efficient in the case of diffusion, are not easily carried over to the rough setting (with the remarkable exception of the rough Heston model [18, 20, 1, 19] and its affine extensions [30, 25]).
+In fact, the standard numerical pricing methods, such as PDE discretization schemes, asymptotic expansions and transform methods, although efficient in the case of diffusion, are not easily carried over to the rough setting.
 Furthermore, due to the lack of Markovianity and affine structure, conventional analytical pricing methods do not apply.
-To the best of our knowledge, the only prevalent method for pricing options under such models is the Monte Carlo (MC) simulation.
-In particular, recent advances in simulation methods for the rBergomi model and different variants of pricing methods based on MC under such a model have been proposed in [5, 6, 10, 35, 31].
-For instance, in [35], the authors use a novel composition of variance reduction methods.
+To the best of our knowledge, the only prevalent method for pricing options under such models is Monte Carlo (MC) simulation.
+In particular, recent advances in simulation methods for the rBergomi model and different variants of pricing methods based on MC under such a model have been proposed in [4, 5, 9, 28, 24].
+For instance, in [28], the authors employ a novel composition of variance reduction methods.
 When pricing under the rBergomi model, they achieved substantial computational gains over the standard MC method.
-Greater analytical understanding of option pricing and implied volatility under this model has been achieved in [32, 21, 7].
-It is crucial to note that hierarchical variance reduction methods, such as multilevel Monte Carlo (MLMC), are inefficient in this context, because of the poor behavior of the strong error, that is of the order of H [38].
+Greater analytical understanding of option pricing and implied volatility under this model has been achieved in [25, 17, 6].
+It is crucial to note that hierarchical variance reduction methods, such as Multi-level Monte Carlo (MLMC), are inefficient in this context, because of the poor behavior of the strong error, that is of the order of H [31].